By Tony Attwood

 His record at Arsenal is one of the most interesting that you will ever see.
 The following figures relate to league matches only.

-But then Jack broke the club goal record with his 38 goals in 34 league games, including seven hat tricks, as Arsenal won the league for the first time and such behaviour was presumably forgotten as those who had booed presumably changed their minds and claimed always to have liked Jack.
+But this early problem for Jack was forgotten by many (although I think not by Jack) when he broke the club goal record with his 38 goals in 34 league games, including seven hat tricks, as Arsenal won the league for the first time.
+Those who had booed him presumably changed their minds and claimed always to have liked Jack.

 His final appearance was in September 1933 and in October he moved on to Fulham where he played for two seasons before retiring as a player aged 35.

-He then moved on to become coach of Margate, who at the time were virtually owned by Arsenal and who were run as a nursery club for the side, and then moved back to Arsenal in 1938 as coach of the reserve side (according to one report) or the youth team (according to another).
-Tragically he died that year killed in a car accident in Enfield (although an alternative source says that he was not killed until 1940).
+He then moved on to become coach of Margate, who at the time were virtually owned by Arsenal and who were run as a nursery club for the side, before moving back to Arsenal in 1938 as coach of the reserve side (according to one report) or the youth team (according to another).
+Tragically he died that year killed in a car accident in Enfield (although yet again there is a disagreement as an alternative source says that he was not killed until 1940).

 So why did Chapman stay with a player who had had no previous record of success in the top division, and who had been rejected by other clubs?
 One answer probably comes from the fact that at the time the reserves played in a regular Saturday afternoon league which unlike today was not a league for young players.
-Arsenal regularly won the Football Combination in the 30s, and it was here that he finally rose to the standard that Chapman had known him capable of.
+Arsenal regularly won the Football Combination in the 30s, and it was here that Jack finally showed signs of the standard that Chapman had known him capable of.

-There is another point: Jack Lambert’s first real goal scoring return came in 1929/30 (18 goals in 20 games) when Arsenal came 14th in the league, no mean feat.
+There is another point: Jack Lambert’s first real goal scoring return came in 1929/30 (18 goals in 20 games) when Arsenal came 14th in the league, which means that his goalscoring in such a modest team no mean feat.
 But that was also the year Arsenal won the cup, and Jack played in all 8 FA Cup matches, scoring five goals, including one in the final.

 And we must remember who he was playing alongside during the peak of his career: Cliff Bastin, Alex James, David Jack and Joe Hulme.
 Not a bad set of players.

-But on the downside it is suggested in one report that he was incredibly nervous as a player, saying “Even the thought of setting foot on the pitch, fills me with dread,” he is reputed to have said.
+So why did people turn on him.
+Reports suggest that he was incredibly nervous as a player, saying on one occasion, “Even the thought of setting foot on the pitch, fills me with dread.”

 He is of course now forgotten by most Arsenal fans, but his name and his sadly short life should be remembered – and it would be good if we could get the variant reports of his life resolved.